 Why make baked oats

-My family loves oats but doesn’t love the mushy texture of oatmeal cooked on the stovetop.
-This vegan baked oatmeal is more like a moist coffee cake and has the perfect texture.
-It bakes up in a big casserole dish, so it’s perfect for holiday breakfast and family brunches.
+My family loves oats, but they don’t like the mushy texture of oatmeal cooked on the stovetop.
+This vegan baked oatmeal is more like a moist coffee cake, with the perfect texture.
+It bakes up in a large casserole dish, making it perfect for holiday breakfasts and family brunches.

 Ingredients and substitutions